George S. Irving: Television

 Irving was familiar to television audiences of the 1970s as a result of his memorable guest-starring appearance on All in the Family as Russ DeKuyper, the loudmouthed husband of Edith Bunker's cousin Amelia.
 He was also a regular in the cast of the short-lived 1976 sitcom The Dumplings.
 Irving also did some work in commercials for White Owl Cigars in the early 1970s.
 He appeared as a memorable Baron Mirko Zeta in the New York City Opera production of Franz Lehar's The Merry Widow, broadcast live in 1996 from the New York State Theater at Lincoln Center for the Performing Arts; during the intermission he talked about the operetta's history and historical inspiration.

 Personal life

 Irving was married to Maria Karnilova from 1948 until her death in 2001.
 They had a son, Alexander (of Oceanside, California); a daughter, Katherine Irving (of South Salem, New York), and three grandchildren.

 Death

-Irving died in Manhattan of a heart failure on December 26, 2016, at the age of 94.
+Irving died in Manhattan of heart failure on December 26, 2016, at the age of 94.
 At this age, he had been the last surviving cast member of Underdog.